CiscoDevNet/terraform-provider-aci/legacy-docs/docs/r/fabric_node_member.html.markdown

 ## Argument Reference

-- `serial` - (Required) Serial Number for the new Fabric Node Member.
+- `serial` - (Required) Serial Number of the Fabric Node Member.
 Type: String.
 - `name` - (Required) Name of Fabric Node member.
 Type: String.
 - `annotation` - (Optional) Specifies the annotation of a Fabric Node member.
 Type: String.
 - `description` - (Optional) Specifies the description of a Fabric Node member.
 Type: String.
-- `ext_pool_id` - (Optional) External pool ID for object Fabric Node member.
+- `ext_pool_id` - (Optional) External pool ID of object Fabric Node member.
 Default value: "0".
 Type: String.
-- `fabric_id` - (Optional) Fabric ID for the new Fabric Node Member.
+- `fabric_id` - (Optional) Fabric ID of the Fabric Node Member.
 Default value: "1".
 Type: String.
-- `name_alias` - (Optional) Name alias for object Fabric Node member.
+- `name_alias` - (Optional) Name alias of object Fabric Node member.
 Type: String.
-- `node_id` - (Optional) Node ID Number for the new Fabric Node Member.
+- `node_id` - (Optional) Node ID Number of the Fabric Node Member.
+Type: String.
   Allowed value range: "101" - "4000".
 Default value: "0".
+- `node_type` - (Optional) Node type of object Fabric Node member.
 Type: String.
-- `node_type` - (Optional) Node type for object Fabric Node member.
-Type: String.
-  Allowed values: "unspecified", "remote-leaf-wan".
+  Allowed values are "unspecified", "remote-leaf-wan", "tier-2-leaf", "virtual", "border-gateway".
 Default value: "unspecified".
+- `pod_id` - (Optional) The pod ID of the Fabric Node Member.
 Type: String.
-- `pod_id` - (Optional) The pod id of the new Fabric Node Member.
   Allowed value range: "1" - "254".
 Default value: "1".
+- `role` - (Optional) Role of the Fabric Node Member.
 Type: String.
-- `role` - (Optional) Role for the new Fabric Node Member.
-Type: String.
   Allowed values: "unspecified", "leaf", "spine".
 Default value: "unspecified".
 Type: String.
-- `commission` - (Optional) Commission a node from the switch.
+- `commission` - (Optional) Commission a node from the switch to make it an active member of the fabric.
 Type: String.
   Allowed values: "yes", "no".
 Default value: "yes".
-Type: String.
-  - When commission is set to "no" the node will only be decommissioned and not removed from the controller.
+  - When commission is set to "no" the node will only be decommissioned and not removed from the APIC.
+This node can be recommissioned and does not need to be created as a new object.

 ## Attribute Reference